ben-moses/career-development-curriculum/module_one/2005_career_journal.md

 * What is something you know about (list some knowledge/expertise you have)?

   I know about criminal law having practiced in the area for several years.

 * What is something you have a natural ability to do well (list a talent)?

   I am good at communicating my thoughts concisely and coherently.

 * How do those combine to create a specific strength?

   I was good at crafting arguments on the fly in the courtroom.

 2. Read through your Top 4 results from Pairin
 * In your own words, what do these top 4 qualities tell you about yourself?

   That I am sort of boring.
-"Love of moderation?"
+"Lover of moderation?"
 Yeesh.
+The others are a little better but none suggest I'm very good at parties.

 * Do they resonate with you?
 Why/why not?

+  They are probably accurate.
+Does that mean the resonate with me?

 * How do they relate to the strength you wrote about in Prompt #1?

+  They mean that I was good at convincing people using logos, but for those uninterested in "objective/analytical" "moderate"

 3. Challenges with strengths
 * What can make it challenging to recognize your strengths?
 How can you work through those challenges?